tobias-ericsson/taskfile.dev-examples/README.md

 You have access to the source code of the application but it is not the usual codebase you work on daily, instead the application is written in a programming language you barely know.

-Or just imagine that this is your first week as a new employee or that this is your hobbie-project your wrote five years ago and forgotten all about.
+Or just imagine that this is your first week as a new employee or that this is your hobbie-project in Erlang your wrote five years ago and have forgotten all about.

 How do you get up and running?